-Please enjoy this article presented by Library Director and School Archivist Jerrica Crowder P’19.
+Please enjoy this article presented by Library Director and School Archivist Jerrica Blackey P’19.
 This article explores the history of three alumni who went on to established political careers and went on to become Governors of New Hampshire.

 Henry Cole Quinby, Class of 1864